VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 To create the `PlayerPaddle` mutation class, lets create the folder *source/Actors/Paddle/PlayerPaddle* and, in it, a header and an implementation file: *PlayerPaddle.h* and *PlayerPaddle.c*.

-In *PlayerPaddle.h* lets add the following to declare the new class:
+In *PlayerPaddle.h*, add the following to declare the new class:

 ```cpp
 #include <Actor.h>